vplauzon/azure-training/aks-intro/README.md

 The last command will take several minutes to run.

-This creates a vanila cluster with the following characteristics:
+This creates a vanilla cluster with the following characteristics:

 * The worker nodes are going to be *Standard B2 ms* ; those are the cheapest that can run AKS at the time of this writing (October 2019)
 * There are 3 worker nodes